Beano (dietary supplement): Mechanism of action

-Beano contains the enzyme α-GAL, which is derived from the fungus Aspergillus niger.
+Beano contains the enzyme α-Galactosidase, specifically one derived from the fungus Aspergillus niger.
 The enzyme works in the digestive tract to break down the complex or branching sugars (polysaccharides and oligosaccharides) in foods such as legumes (beans and peanuts) and cruciferous vegetables (cauliflower, broccoli, cabbage, and brussels sprouts, among others).
-The enzyme breaks those complex sugars into simple sugars, making these foods somewhat more digestible, and reducing intestinal gas.
+The enzyme breaks those complex sugars into simple sugars, making these foods somewhat more digestible.
 The polysaccharides and oligosaccharides found in these foods might otherwise pass through the small intestine unaffected.
 Once in the large intestine, those sugars may be metabolized by intestinal flora, fermenting to produce the gases that cause discomfort and flatulence.

 Two randomized controlled trials show reduction in gas by subjects taking oral α-GAL.
-Another study indicates it may interfere with the diabetic medication acarbose.
+Another study indicates it may interfere with the diabetic medication acarbose, though it also reduces the bloating associated with the drug.

 History

 Beano was developed in 1990 by Alan Kligerman of AkPharma after research into gas-causing vegetables that had begun in 1981.
-The idea for such a product was proposed at least as early as the 1780s in Benjamin Franklin's essay "A Letter To A Royal Academy".
+The idea for such a product was proposed at least as early as the 1780s in Benjamin Franklin's essay "A Letter to a Royal Academy".
 In 1991, Kligerman was awarded the inaugural Ig Nobel Prize in Medicine for inventing Beano.

 Its patent was acquired by GlaxoSmithKline in 2001 from Block Drug.
 GlaxoSmithKline sold Beano and 16 other brands to Prestige Brands in 2012.